opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

    a.)
 Note down the ``accountId`` and the ``accountGroupId``.
 These two values identify the merchant account group, and can be found in the top left of your merchant configuration.

    b.)
-In the **General configuration** tab, set the Merchant ID of the Payment account to be the value which retrieved in step 2.
+In the **General configuration** tab, set the Merchant ID of the Payment account using the value retrieved in step 2.

    c.)
 In the **Notification** tab, note down the URL for notification.